ActionJackson80/DimSim/README.md

 ## Dependencies

-TODO - Incomplete at present including versions of already identified deps I have just listed here all the dependancies needed to compile.
+TODO - Incomplete at present including versions of already identified deps I have just listed here all the dependencies needed to compile.
 At present they are all contained in the repository.

 Some of these will be need to be culled from the distribution channel.
 Ideally